lingliw/panTool/padocTool/input/articles/HDInsight/hdinsight-hadoop-visual-studio-tools-get-started.md

 	>[AZURE.NOTE] Currently, the HDInsight Tools for Visual Studio only come with the English version.

-## Install HDInsight tools for Visual Studio
+##<a name="installation" id="install-hdinsight-tools-for-visual-studio"></a> Install HDInsight tools for Visual Studio

 HDInsight Tools for Visual Studio and Microsoft Hive ODBC Driver are packaged with Windows Azure SDK for .NET version 2.5.1 or later.
-You can install it using the [Web Platform Installer](http://go.microsoft.com/fwlink/?LinkId=255386).
+You can install it using the [Web Platform Installer](http://download.microsoft.com/download/F/4/2/F42AB12D-C935-4E65-9D98-4E56F9ACBC8E/wpilauncher.exe).
 You must choose the one that matches your version of Visual Studio.
-If you don't have Visual Studio installed, you can install the latest Visual Studio Community and Azure SDK using the [Web Platform Installer](http://go.microsoft.com/fwlink/?LinkId=255386) or using the following links:
+If you don't have Visual Studio installed, you can install the latest Visual Studio Community and Azure SDK using the [Web Platform Installer](http://download.microsoft.com/download/F/4/2/F42AB12D-C935-4E65-9D98-4E56F9ACBC8E/wpilauncher.exe) or using the following links:

 - [Visual Studio Community 2015 with Windows Azure SDK](https://www.microsoft.com/web/handlers/webpi.ashx/getinstaller/VS2015CommunityAzurePack.appids)
 - [Visual Studio Community 2013 with Windows Azure SDK](https://www.microsoft.com/web/handlers/webpi.ashx/getinstaller/VS2013CommunityAzurePack.appids)